Boxing kangaroo

 The boxing kangaroo is a national symbol of Australia, frequently seen in pop culture.
-The symbol is often displayed prominently by Australian spectators at sporting events, such as at cricket, tennis, basketball and football matches, and at the Commonwealth and Olympic Games.
+The symbol is often displayed prominently by Australian spectators at sporting events, such as at cricket, tennis, basketball and soccer matches, and at the Commonwealth and Olympic Games.
 The flag is also highly associated with its namesake national rugby league team – the Kangaroos.
 A distinctive flag featuring the symbol has since been considered Australia's sporting flag.